-With Valentine’s Day just around the corner, love is in the air… So might be your thoughts about marriage.
+With Valentine’s Day just around the corner, love is in the air… So might be your thoughts about marriage and a prenup agreement.
 After all, what could be more romantic than promising to share the rest of your life with the one you love?

 How about making sure your marriage is built to last?

-A prenup is a document that outlines how you and your spouse will distribute money and assets in the event of a divorce.
+A prenuptial agreement is a document that outlines how you and your spouse will distribute money and assets in the event of a divorce.
 It can also describe plans for how you will handle child custody issues for your children if you have any.
-A prenup can also address any issues having to do with a previous marriage or children and what will happen to inheritance.
+This can also address any issues having to do with a previous marriage or children and what will happen to inheritance.
 Quite simply, a prenup can encompass any issues you and your future spouse want it to.

 Sound romantic?
 Probably not based on the above description.
 But, in actuality, a prenup can be one of the most romantic overtures you can make to a future spouse because what it actually says to them is: “I love you so much that I really want our marriage to work.”